 No lunar meteorite has yet been found in North America, South America, or Europe.
 They undoubtedly exist, but the probability of finding a lunar meteorite in a temperate environment is incredibly low.
 Many experienced meteorite collectors have been looking and none have yet succeeded.
-Realistically, the probability that an amateur will find a lunar meteorite is so low that I cannot raise much enthusiasm to examine the many rocks and photos that I have been asked to examine.
+Realistically, the probability that an amateur will find a lunar meteorite is so low that I cannot raise much enthusiasm to examine the thousands of rocks and photos that I have been asked to examine.
 If I wanted to find a lunar meteorite myself, I would not scour the Mojave Desert.
-I’d look through rock collections at colleges and universities.
-It’s not unreasonable that a lunar meteorite exists in an old drawer somewhere because a sharp-eyed geology student or professor found a funny-looking rock years ago in a place it didn’t belong.
+I would look through rock collections at colleges and universities.
+It is not unreasonable that a lunar meteorite exists in an old drawer somewhere because a sharp-eyed geology student or professor found a funny-looking rock years ago in a place it did not belong.
 It would not surprise me to learn that some “expert” proclaimed that the rock was not a meteorite because it didn’t look like an ordinary chondrite, it didn’t attract a magnet, or it didn’t contain a high concentration of nickel.
-Both visually and computationally, lunar meteorites “look” more like terrestrial (Earth) rocks than do “normal” meteorites (ordinary chondrites).
+Both visually and compositionally, lunar meteorites “look” more like terrestrial (Earth) rocks than do “normal” meteorites (ordinary chondrites).
 It would be easy to overlook a lunar meteorite.
 A weathered lunar meteorite would look remarkably unremarkable.

 Here I discuss some aspects of lunar geology, mineralogy, and chemistry that guide us in our attempts to identify lunar material.

 Only four minerals – plagioclase feldspar, pyroxene, olivine, and ilmenite – account for 98-99% of the crystalline material of the lunar crust.
 (Material at the lunar surface contains a high proportion of non-crystalline material, but most of this material is glass that formed from melting of rocks containing the four major minerals.)
 The remaining 1-2% is largely potassium feldspar, oxide minerals such as chromite, pleonaste, and rutile, calcium phosphates, zircon, troilite, and iron metal.
-Many other minerals have been identified, but most are rare and occur only as very small grains interstitial to the four major minerals.
+Many other minerals have been identified, but most are rare and occur only as very small grains interstitial to the four major minerals and cannot be seen with the naked eye.

 Some of the most common minerals at the surface of the Earth are rare or have never been found in lunar samples.
 These include quartz, calcite, magnetite, hematite, micas, amphiboles, and most sulfide minerals.
 Many terrestrial minerals contain water as part of their crystal structure.
 Micas and amphiboles are common examples.
 Hydrous (water containing) minerals have not been found on the Moon.
 The simplicity of lunar mineralogy often makes it very easy for me to say with great confidence “This is not a moon rock.”
 A rock that contains quartz, calcite, or mica as a primary mineral is not from the Moon.
 Some lunar meteorites do, in fact, contain calcite.
 However, the calcite was formed on Earth from exposure of the meteorite to air and water after it landed.
 The calcite occurs as a secondary mineral, one that fills cracks and voids (see Dhofar 025).
 Secondary minerals are easy to recognize when the meteorite is studied with a microscope.